LRZ-CXS-Teaching/Julia26-course/useful-docs.md

 <br>

-Books, videos and other resources:
+## Books, Videos and other Resources:

 * [**Book: "Julia High Performance"**](https://juliahighperformance.com/), *A. Sengupta* : focus on performance, benchmarking, and parallelism
 * [**Book: "Hands-On Design Patterns and Best Practices with Julia"**](https://github.com/PacktPublishing/Hands-on-Design-Patterns-and-Best-Practices-with-Julia), *T. Kwong* : good general introduction to julia and design patterns (from a more general software design principles point of view)